Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neutropenia is defined as a decrease in the number of circulating neutrophils of peripheral blood below 1500 / μL (in children aged 2 weeks to 1 year, the lower limit of the norm is 1000 / μp).
-A decrease in neutrophils of less than 1000 / μL is regarded as a mild degree of neutropenia, 500-1 000 / mL - an average, less than 500 - a severe degree of neutropenia (agranulocytosis).
+Neutropenia is defined as a decrease in the number of circulating neutrophils in peripheral blood below 1500/mcl (in children aged 2 weeks to 1 year, the lower limit of the norm is 1000/mcl).
+A decrease in neutrophils to less than 1000/mcl is considered mild neutropenia, 500-1,000/mL - moderate, less than 500 - severe neutropenia (agranulocytosis).

-The main forms of congenital neutropenia are two rare diseases associated with the primary defect in the production of neutrophils - severe congenital neutropenia (severe congenital neutropenia - SCN) and cyclic neutropenia (cyclic neutropenia - CN).
-The results of molecular genetic studies of the last decade indicate a common genetic defect underlying both diseases.
+The main forms of congenital neutropenia include two rare diseases associated with a primary defect in neutrophil production - severe congenital neutropenia (SCN) and cyclic neutropenia (CN).
+The results of molecular genetic studies over the past decade indicate a common genetic defect underlying both diseases.

 Severe congenital neutropenia